MrSID: Software

-Extensis offers a software package called GeoExpress to read and write MrSID files.
+LizardTech (a GeoWGS84 company) offers a software package called GeoExpress to read and write MrSID files.
 They also provide a free web browser plug-in for the Microsoft Windows operating system.
 (A Macintosh OS version of this viewer, introduced in 2005, was discontinued.)
 Most commercial GIS software packages can read some versions of MrSID files including those from GE Smallworld, ESRI, Intergraph, Bentley Systems, MapInfo, Safe Software, Autodesk, with ERDAS IMAGINE being able to both read and write MrSID files.
 GeoExpress can also generate JPEG 2000 (.jp2) data.
 When combined with LizardTech's Express Server, .sid and .jp2 data can be served quickly to a variety of GIS applications and other client applications either through direct integrations or via WMS.

 There is no open source implementation of the MrSID format.
 Some open source GIS systems can read MrSID files, including MapWindow GIS and those based on GDAL.
-The Decode Software Development Kit (SDK) is made available as a free download from Extensis.
+The Decode Software Development Kit (SDK) is made available as a free download from LizardTech.
 This enables the capability to implement MrSID reading capability in any application.

 Some image editing and management software systems can also read MrSID files, including XnView and IrfanView.